alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/incompatibilities/odoo.md

-- `odoo` now defaults to 16, updated from 15.
+- `odoo` defaults to v16 now, updated from v15.